oracle-livelabs/apex/event-mangement/2-create-app/2-create-app.md

     *Note: If the AI Assistant does not detect the tables created using AI, refresh the Data Dictionary Cache to ensure the latest tables are available.
 [Refer to the documentation for steps.](https://docs.oracle.com/en/database/oracle/apex/24.2/aeadm/accessing-data-dictionary-cache-from-administration-services.html#GUID-E398AC8D-2054-4B10-A49C-E6AD49DCF78F)*

-5. Use the APEX Assistant Wizard to create an Application, to create a Project Management Application, enter the prompt mentioned below and hit **Enter**.
+5. Use the APEX Assistant Wizard to create an Application, to create a Event Management Application, enter the prompt mentioned below and hit **Enter**.

     >Prompt 1:
     >Create an Event Management App.
 This app should have a calendar page and a Search page for events.